 The Immersive & Creative Technologies Lab was founded in late 2011 and since its establishment, it has been focusing on fundamental and applied research in areas of Computer Science.
 In particular researchers at the lab are focused on the areas of computer vision, computer graphics, virtual/augmented reality and creative technologies, and their application in a wide range of fields.

 More specifically, the long term objectives of the research at the ICT Lab are to create (a) virtual worlds which are indistinguishable [in all aspects] from the real-world areas they represent and, (b) visualizations employing these realistic virtual worlds for a wide range of applications.
-These research objectives can be better categorized in four primary areas of investigation involving fundamental and applied research, namely:

 New knowledge and other research outcomes resulting from the research at the ICT lab are disseminated through teaching, research projects, and collaboration with the industry.